JurczakSeba/neo/README.md

 5. Ranking
    After the completion of episodes, neoantigens are ranked based on their cumulative rewards, yielding the top-100 list of selected candidates.

-**2. Monte Carlo-Based Generator**

-Iteratively introduces mutations into peptide sequences, assessing their immunogenic potential through a cumulative reward mechanism provided by the discriminator, which consists of the three predictive stages.
+**5. Monte Carlo Generative approach.**
+In addition to the Reinforcement Learning technique, we have developed a generative approach based on Monte Carlo search for optimal neoantigens.
+This approach iteratively introduces point mutations to a peptide sequence, evaluated by a discriminator for cumulative reward.
+***Process***
 Initial step begins with a random initialization of the peptide sequence.
 Peptide can be mutated by: replacing an arbitrary amino acid, appending a random amino acid at the end of the sequence and deleting an amino acid at an arbitrary position.
 Cumulative Reward is calculated as the product of scores from the three predictive stages of the pipeline.
 This Monte Carlo approach, together with the Reinforcement Learning technique, forms part of our comprehensive predictive pipeline.
 These methods are applied in two regimes: screening lists of peptides from patients' genomic data and analyzing generated peptides.
 This dual approach ensures a robust and diverse selection of neoantigen candidates for further investigation.

-### Needleman-Wunsch-Based Sequence Similarities ###

-To characterize the diversity of amino acid sequences among antigens, MHC-I molecules, and TCRs, the pipeline utilizes the Needleman-Wunsch algorithm.
-This dynamic programming approach optimizes sequence alignments, providing a quantitative measure of sequence similarity that aids in the selection of diverse and potentially immunogenic neoantigens.

-For a more comprehensive exploration of our methodology and findings, please refer to our paper

 ## Dependencies
 * python 3.8.10